-It’s a common misconception that Interior Designers are “decorators”, but did you know that Interior design professionals have to go through rigorous schooling and examinations in order to gain the title, “Interior Designer”.
+Interior designer vs interior decorator.
+Is there a difference?
+A common misconception is that Interior Designers are “decorators”, but did you know that Interior design professionals have to go through rigorous schooling and examinations in order to gain the title, of “Interior Designer”.

 Although interior designers are often called interior decorators and do also do some “decorating” the two are not interchangeable and designers and decorators do two different things.

 When it comes time to find someone for your project, it will be helpful to distinguish between the two professions to decide which is right for you and your project!

 Below we describe the differences in credentials, services, and education of in interior designer vs interior decorator.

 - Require education and formal training from an accredited program to be considered for taking the NCIDQ exam which will license them as an Interior Designer.